J4jet/RexCraft1.19.2/README.md

 # RexCraft 1.19.2 Overview
+This is a mod for Minecraft 1.19.2.
 Much of the work I've done with this mod leverages inheritance, and therefore uses a lot of existing code, though this is not entirely the case.
 This mod adds in mobs, materials, tools, and armor, however is more focused on the mobs.

 <img src="https://github.com/JasaurusRex/RexCraft1.19.2/assets/106399510/2b911d98-037c-4d2d-adea-cb7918bc1052" width=30% height=50%>